CD Training and Certification

 a.
 Work Experience:

 Complete the equivalent of at least one (1) year (=1000 hours) of work experience in occupational hearing conservation activities within the past five (5) years.
-Please have your supervisor provide a letter attesting to your 1000 hours of experience.
+Please have your supervisor provide a letter attesting to your "1000 hours or more of experience".

 Qualifying hearing conservation activities must include three (3) or more of the following: Noise hazard identification and evaluation, Engineering noise control development or evaluation, Hearing protection device selection and fitting, Occupational audiometric testing, Hearing conservation education/training, Audiometric review and follow-up for hearing conservation programs, Hearing conservation program evaluations and management.